What is an aluminium case and how is it made?

 Custom cases provide very specific protection for valuable pieces of equipment against environmental and transit challenges.
-These cases are made from rigidized sheet and are designed from scratch to suit their specific application.
+These cases are made from rigidised sheet and are designed from scratch to suit their specific application.
 A rigidized sheet has a raised diamond pattern formed in it that gives great stiffness for a given material thickness without adding to its weight.
 As a side benefit, areas of damage and wear are limited to the high spots and it’s appearance stays good throughout its working life.

 Case edges can be formed into a radius.
 The rigidity of the sheet material limits the minimum size of the fold radius and for a tighter edge the sheet is cut and seam welded.
-Seam welds provide the case with great strength and assures water tightness.
+Seam welds provide the case with great strength and assured water tightness.

 The mating edges of rigidized cases are finished with extruded sections that are riveted in place.
 These add to the overall stiffness and provides accuracy as they carry the vital extruded seals.